 Synthesis is a creative new bar and restaurant, hidden behind an unsuspecting TCM-inspired storefront, at Tower 4 in Suntec City.
-If you are one of few who hasn’t seen it pop up on your Instagram or TikTok feed yet…we visited this quirky new dining concept, and here’s what you can expect from it.
+If you are one of few who hasn’t seen it pop up on your Instagram or TikTok feed yet…we visited this quirky new dining concept in March, and here’s what you can expect from it.

 Concepted by the folks behind one of the most instagrammable bars in Singapore, Mama Diam – you know you’ll be treated to something impressive from the moment you arrive.
 Synthesis is hidden amongst the hustle and bustle of Suntec City, behind a dark oak storefront resembling a traditional Chinese medicine shop.